tylergehbauer/financial-planner/README.md

 The parameters (weights,number of simulations, and number of trading days) were as requested in the assignment instrucitons.
 ---
 # Optional Early Retirement:
->For the 5 year retirement section all I changed for the monte carlo simulation were the weights.
-I changed it so that SKY was 70% and AGG was 30%
+>For the 5 year retirement section all I changed for the monte carlo simulation were the weights (I changed it so that SKY was 70% and AGG was 30%) and I increased the intial investment to $60,000.
-This resulted in a wrose retirment plan in my opinon than than the one in part 2.
+This resulted in a worse retirment plan in my opinon than the plan in part 2.

->For the 10 year retirement plan, I used the same framework for the monte carlo simultion as in part 2, however made the inital investment larger.
+>For the 10 year retirement plan, I used the same framework for the monte carlo simultion as in part 2, however made the inital investment $60,000.
 This resulted in a pretty decent short term retirment plan.

 >Overall, this assignment was pretty straight forward since many of the tasks were very similar to what we did in class.